Subarachnoid hemorrhageHemorrhage - subarachnoid

 - Phenytoin or other medications to prevent or treat seizures

-How well a patient with subarachnoid hemorrhage does depends on a number of different factors, including:
+How well a person with subarachnoid hemorrhage does depends on a number of different factors, including:

 - Location and amount of bleeding